Last modified December 1, 2020

-Its main advantage is the price (not so much either) but it doesn't have much force and it makes a lot of noise.
+Its main advantage is the price (not that much) but it doesn't have much strength and makes a lot of noise.
 They are also not intended to run for long periods of time.

-In my opinion not worth much unless what you want to do with the CNC is limited to printed circuit boards, light wood engraving, plastic engraving and the like.
+In my opinion it's not worth much Unless what you want to do with the CNC is limited to printed circuit boards, light wood engraving, plastic engraving and the like.

-A good milling machine is a beast of work, but it has a big problem: it does a hellish noise.
+A good milling machine is a working beast, but it has a big problem: it makes a hellish noise.

-I started, for economy, with a milling machine very similar to the Makita RT0700C, a 710 Watt milling machine and I it worked very well, although I ended up not putting up with the noise.
+I started, for economy, with a milling machine very similar to the Makita RT0700C, a 710 Watt milling machine and I it worked very well, even though I ended up not putting up with the noise.

-In my opinion, what they usually call spindle, the high frequency motor with variator (VFD), is what a CNC should have, the rest are fixes.
+In my opinion, what they usually call spindle, the high frequency motor with inverter (VFD), is what a CNC should have, the rest are fixes.

-I, after two years with the milling machine, put a spindle of 1.5 kW water-cooled and would not go back.
-In the photo I leave you the one I bought.
+I, after two years with the milling machine, put a spindle of 1.5 kW water cooled And I wouldn't go back In the photo I leave you the one I bought.

 What are the advantages of a spindle?

-- Does not make noise.
-When it works in vacuum it sounds very little.
-The noise that is generated is really what the cutter makes against the material that is being cut, the motor hardly sounds.
+- Makes no noise.
+When it works empty it sounds very little.
+The noise that is generated is really what the cutter makes against the material being milled, the engine hardly sounds.

 - You can work hours and hours without flinching.

-- It seems silly, but it is not at all: as it is water-cooled does not expel air (as milling machines, Dremels and others do) with what the sawdust doesn't come out, or the chips from the material you are working with, shot all over the garage 🙂
+- It seems silly, but it is not at all: as it is water-cooled does not expel air (as do milling machines, Dremels and others) with what no sawdust comes out, or the chips of the material you are working with, shot all over the garage ?

-- Lets put a huge variety of strawberry types and sizes.
+- Lets put a huge variety of types and sizes of strawberries.

 Building the CNC Root 3 has been a very nice and interesting project, and it's amazing what you can get to to learn.

-If you liked the article, I will really appreciate it if you spend a minute on leave a comment below.
+If you liked the article, I will be very grateful if you spend a minute in leave a comment below.